stefan52a/care-by-circles/README.md

 Circles are tribes with a maximum of 150 people each.

-All transactions are locked by the following scriptPubKey (to lock output):
+All transactions are locked by the following scriptPub (to lock output):

 ```
 IF